Register Login

 1. The buyer is also seeking a deal.
 Just like you, this buyer is also trying to save on a real estate commission and will not pay full market value for a house.
 Remember, data on fair market value is based mostly on sold homes that have had a real estate agent paid on both sides.

 2. Circumstances are less than stellar.
 This buyer will have circumstances that would never fly by a real estate agent protecting their seller client.
-It could be financing or a complicated house to sell situation, etc… It really could be anything.
+It could be financing or a complicated house-to-sell situation, etc… It really could be anything.
 But, whatever it is, it is circumstances that would prevent them from buying a home fully on the open market.

 Solution: Open up to the real estate community with listing in the MLS as an entry only.
 Offer compensation to an agent that brings a buyer.
 This will open up your home to a much larger buying pool of buyers that are ready willing and able to pay full market value.
-While offering compensation to a buyers agent eats into your net, you are still saving on the overall real estate commission.
+While offering compensation to a buyer’s agent eats into your net, you are still saving on the overall real estate commission.

 Showing the Home to Potential Buyers

-So as an agent that has also sold many FSBO properties either directly or thru the MLS, you need to show your property at normal hours and try to be accomodating of others schedules!
+So as an agent that has also sold many FSBO properties either directly or thru the MLS, you need to show your property at normal hours and try to be accomodating of other’s schedules!

 I called a FSBO in the MLS one Thursday afternoon for an 11 am showing on a Saturday.

 First I had to leave a message.
-They called me back the over 24 hours later and said they were too busy to show over the weekend but I could stop by with my buyers at 10:30 that night??!!
-This is a common problems with FSBO, they fail to recognize you need to try and accommodate buyer’s schedules.
+They called me back over 24 hours later and said they were too busy to show over the weekend but I could stop by with my buyers at 10:30 that night??!!
+This is a common problem with FSBO, they fail to recognize you need to try and accommodate buyer’s schedules.

 When you get a potential buyer, try to accommodate their schedule as best as you can.
-For many homes listed with a real estate agent, I can schedule a showing within a few hours and gain access to the home thru a lock box.
+For many homes listed with a real estate agent, I can schedule a showing within a few hours and gain access to the home thru a lockbox.
 It is simple, it is easy and almost instantaneous.

 Trust me.
 If a buyer makes a couple of attempts to see your home and it is never convenient…. they lose interest and are gone!

-Solution: Try to accommodate a buyers schedule as best as you can.
+Solution: Try to accommodate a buyer’s schedule as best as you can.
 You have to show it to sell it.
 Buyers want scheduling to work around their schedule, be easy and convenient.

 Your FSBO Sign in The Yard May Not Cut It

-Obviously the first course of action is getting up a sign that says FSBO with your phone number.
+Obviously, the first course of action is getting up a sign that says FSBO with your phone number.
 That great, especially if you are on a busy street.

 But where is this lacking?
-As a real estate agent that services Tewksbury MA and many of the surrounding communities I can give you an overview of where the buyers come from.
+As a real estate agent that services Tewksbury MA and many of the surrounding communities, I can give you an overview of where the buyers come from.
 Most often buyers are coming from somewhere south/southeast.

 Between my service area and Boston.
 How will someone know about your home for sale in say Tewksbury if they live in Malden or Arlington and they never have a need to drive by your house?